-By the eighties, most breeds needed professional handlers.
 Entries were averaging over a thousand dogs.
-Billy Lyles had sued the AKC for refusing to renew his handler's license.
-The result was that AKC licensed handlers became history but the tide had turned and the professional handlers associations began to take control of the show ring.
-Politics had always existed but "arrangements" became a way of doing business and could be embarrassingly flagrant.
+Billy Lyles sued the AKC for refusing to renew his handler's license.
+As a result AKC licensed handlers became history but the PHA (Professional Handlers Association) quickly took control of the show ring, arranging judging assignments through their respective dog show clubs.
+Politics had always existed but "getting hired" became a way of doing business.

-It was hard to sell a show puppy and let the buyer think they could do it themselves.
-Honest breeders advised serious exhibitors to get a handler because it would take a decade of education and networking before they could win as owner-handlers.
+Honest show breeders advised exhibitors to get a handler because it would take a decade of education and learning to "network" with judges before they could win as owner-handlers.

-Looking to the future, AKC began to see possibilities of expansion, not-for-profit not withstanding...
-What was once free or considered part of a show or American Kennel Club service was now for sale.
-Everything from parking spaces to points verification now came with a price tag.
+Looking to the future, the non-profit American Kennel Club led the way to profit for all.
+Kennel Clubs (local dog show events) followed suit.
+What was once free or considered part of a show or service was now for sale.
+Everything from parking spaces to points verification came with a price tag.

-TheDogPress.com was launched in 2002 and for the first time in history, the Ivory Tower was held accountable.
+TheDogPress.com launched in 2008 and for the first time in history, the Ivory Tower was held widely accountable.
 Previously whispered secrets became public knowledge.

-The AKC Canine Health Foundation joined the PR campaign to promote the value of purebred dogs.
-The stagnant OFA (Orthopedic Foundation For Animals) under new leadership, furthered the concept of health and genetic testing.
-The public began to understand the importance of genetic quality created by a purebred dog breeder who loves dogs more than money.
+In 2015 the AKC Canine Health Foundation joined the PR campaign to promote the value of purebred dogs.
+The stagnant OFA (Orthopedic Foundation For Animals) moved forward under new leadership (dog man Eddie Duzik), furthering the concept of health and genetic testing.
+The public began to understand the importance of genetic quality created by a purebred dog breeder who loved dogs more than money.

 The 21st century dog must not become a crop; a product hawked by an AKC that has forgotten its avowed Mission.
 The purebred dog of the future must be marketed by breeders who truly understand its value.

-For most Americans "A boy and his dog" is a part of American history.
-It is so, not because of AKC or any other registry.
+For most of us "A boy and his dog" is a part of American history, not because of AKC or any other registry.
 The family dog was a precious part of childhood for both city and farm kids, and whether purebred or mongrel, it was a DOG, not a product.
-A dog was your best friend and should remain so until there is no more life on earth.

-The next decade for the American Kennel Club will become its future.
 Our parents took for granted what we now must fight to preserve.
-Some of us entered professions which sustain a lifelong love of dogs.
-As handlers, trainers, veterinarians, breeders, writers, we either accept the mass production and marketing of the purebred dog or choose another profession.
-We can not profess to love dogs and what they mean to us - and accept that dogs mean only $$$$$ to others.
+As handlers, trainers, veterinarians, breeders, dog writers, do we accept the mass production and marketing of the purebred dog or should we choose another profession?
+We can not profess to love dogs and accept that dogs mean only $$$$$ to others.
 Would you sell out your best friend for a business deal?
-Well?
 Would you betray your heritage for another "endorsement" fee?
 Would you?

-AKC Board Elections are upon us again.
+The 2020 AKC Board Elections will be upon us again in May.
 How will your Delegate vote?
-Do you have a commitment from the candidates to put the American Kennel Club's 1884 Mission first, before profit, production - and some new version of PAWS?
+Do you have a commitment from the candidates to put the American Kennel Club's 1884 Mission first, before profit, production, and puppy mill income?